 Update (9/29/2002): Jessica of The Blog of Chloe and Pete makes a great point: should we really treat international relations like a grudge match?

-The National Debt Clock in Times Square -- unplugged for good during President Clinton's second term, or so we thought -- is back up and running.
+The End of the End of an Era The National Debt Clock in Times Square -- unplugged for good during President Clinton's second term, or so we thought -- is back up and running.

 The restatement of the United States' fundamental defense doctrine issued by the Bush administration last week -- substituting preemption of potential threats for containment of aggression -- is probably the most dramatic and far-reaching change in national security policy in a half-century.